engelberger/EigenFold/model/resi_score_model.md

 ```

 The method returns the node attributes, edge indices, edge attributes, and spherical harmonics representations to be used in the forward pass of the model.

+The `ResiLevelTensorProductScoreModel` class is designed to process input data and compute output scores using tensor product-based convolutional layers.
+The main components of this model include:

+1. Initialization: The model is initialized with various layers and parameters, such as timestep embeddings, spherical harmonics representations, node and edge embeddings, a distance expansion function, and convolutional layers.

+2. Forward pass: In the forward pass, the model processes the input data using the initialized layers and functions.
+It starts by preprocessing the node and edge attributes, building the convolution graph, applying the node and edge embeddings, and then running the convolutional layers.
+Finally, the model computes the output scores using the final tensor product layer and returns the result.

+3. Building the convolution graph: The `build_conv_graph` method creates the input graph for the convolutional layers by extracting and processing the node attributes, edge attributes, and spherical harmonics representations from the input data.

+Overall, the `ResiLevelTensorProductScoreModel` class provides a flexible and modular approach to implement a neural network model that can handle complex input data and compute scores using tensor product-based convolutional layers.